ninjaframework/ninja/ninja-core/src/site/markdown/documentation/deployment/multi_module_maven_project.md

 Multi module Maven project deployment
 -------------------------------------
-Deployment of multi module Maven project requires an additional step due the limitation of Maven Assembly Plugin as described in http://maven.apache.org/plugins/maven-assembly-plugin/faq.html#module-binaries
+Deployment of multi module Maven project requires an additional step due to the limitation of Maven Assembly Plugin as described in http://maven.apache.org/plugins/maven-assembly-plugin/faq.html#module-binaries

 In essence,